Strobilanthes kunthiana

 Strobilanthes kunthiana, known as Kurinji or Neelakurinji in Tamil language and Malayalam and Gurige in Kannada, is a shrub of the bear's breeches family (Acanthaceae) that is found in the shola forests of the Western Ghats in Kerala, Karnataka and Tamil Nadu.
 The purplish blue flower blossoms only once in 12 years, and gave the Nilgiri Mountains range its name as nil (blue) + giri (mountains).
-Of all long interval bloomers (or plietesials) Strobilanthes kunthiana is the most rigorously demonstrated, with documented bloomings in 1838, 1850, 1862, 1874, 1886, 1898, 1910, 1922, 1934, 1946, 1958, 1970, 1982, 1994, 2006, and 2018, these have no match to Solar cycles.
+Of all long interval bloomers (or plietesials) Strobilanthes kunthiana is the most rigorously demonstrated, with documented bloomings in 1838, 1850, 1862, 1874, 1886, 1898, 1910, 1922, 1934, 1946, 1958, 1970, 1982, 1994, 2006, 2018, and 2030, these have no match to Solar cycles.
 This plant flowers during September–October.
+One should keep in mind that in different parts of the westren ghats ,there are different populations of the same plants which have their own 12 year cycle.
+Some population bloomed in 1990, 2002 and 2014, putting it on a 2026,2038 cycle.

 Description

 Kurinji grows at an altitude of 1300 meters to 2400 metres.
 The plant is usually 30 to 60 cm high.
 They can, however, grow well beyond 180 cm under congenial conditions.

 The kurinji plant belongs to the genus Strobilanthes which was first scientifically described by Christian Gottfried Daniel Nees von Esenbeck in the 19th century.
 The genus has around 250 species, of which at least 46 are found in India.
 Most of these species show an unusual flowering behaviour, varying from annual to 16-year blooming cycles.

 Plants that bloom at long intervals like Strobilanthes kunthiana are known as plietesials.
 Other commonly used expressions or terms which apply to part or all of the plietesial life history include gregarious flowering, mast seeding and supra-annual synchronized semelparity (semelparity = monocarpy).

 Other kurinji species, such as Strobilanthes cuspidatus, bloom once every seven years, and then die.
 Their seeds subsequently sprout and continue the cycle of life and death.